How to decide the location and design of cycling lanes?

 - Bicycle infrastructure network in Seville urban mobility (TRAM project).
 Seville (Spain) has also adopted a Bike Masterplan.
 The document contemplates a series of criteria for network design, namely: segregation from motorized traffic; connectivity between business areas and residential neighbourhoods; network continuity; homogeneity in the design and pavement of cycling paths and bi-directionality (i.e. almost all paths should ‘two-ways’).

 - Infrastructure development for cycling.
 This was the second of our Cycling Cities webinar series.
 Here you can find the recording as well as all the presentations that were delivered and the main take-aways that we were able to draw based on the discussion that took place.
-I recommend you to consider exploring the presentation of Meredith Glaser (University of Amsterdam) on quality criteria for future cycling infrastructure.
+I recommend you to consider exploring the

 - Unlock funds for cycling in your region.
 This article gives flash information on the resources that have been made available by the EU to support the development of the cycling infrastructure in the context of the new Multiannual Financial Framework adopted for the period 2021-2027 as well as under the Recovery and Resilience Facility.
 It also includes a link to the country specific guidelines developed by the European Cyclists’ Federation (ECF) for the EU-27.
 These guidelines contain information that you could find useful, including on additional good practices on infrastructure development for cycling from other EU member states.
 Here you can access the guidelines for Portugal and Spain.